 For Nhan Hoa Clinic, the Board of Directors has played in important role in managing its operation.
 The Board of Directors often worked with the Executive Director in resolving challenges and making important decisions.
 Devotion is the most significant quality that the members of the Board of Directors possessed.
 Whenever there is a controversial issue, the members are willing to meet up for 4 to 5 hours to discuss and decide on the best solution.
 Although it was just a volunteer position, the Board of Directors has never felt tired of working for Nhan Hoa throughout these years.
 With the efforts of these dedicated members, Nhan Hoa has become stronger.
 We will surely lead Nhan Hoa toward a brighter future.

 “Owning a facility” was one of the biggest wishes that the Board of the Directors had for Nhan Hoa.
 Through our savings in the past 5 years, in 2009, Nhan Hoa was able to purchase a building on 7661 Garden Grove Boulevard, Garden Grove with an area of 12,000 square feet.
-After a year of construction, the new facility was opened to serve the uninsured in December, 2010.
-However, renovation was not completed until October 2010.
+After a year of construction, renovation was completed in October 2010.
+However, the new facility wasn’t opened to serve the uninsured until December, 2010.

 To celebrate our new home and most importantly, our 20th year of providing comprehensive health care services to the people in the community, Nhan Hoa Clinic invited everyone in the community especially supporters, patients, and representatives from different collaborative organizations to our Open House event to celebrate this special moment with us.
 We owe our success to the people who contributed their efforts and financial support to this organization.
 We pledge to work harder and try to expand our services in order to meet all the needs of all of the patients in Orange County.